GGC-DSA/GHS-Data-Collection/README.md

    - Test the organization and retrieval of media files to ensure accuracy and efficiency.
 4. **Expand Dashboard with Additional Filters**:
    - Plan and design the new filters to be added to the dashboard for viewing statistics
-   - Develop backend functionality to retrieve and filter data based on selected criteria such as schools, grade levels, clusters, and overall data
+   - Develop backend functionality to retrieve and filter data based on selected criteria such as teachers, schools, grade levels, clusters, and overall data
    - Integrate the new filters seamlessly into the existing dashboard interface, ensuring a cohesive user experience
    - Test the functionality of the new filters across different user scenarios to ensure accuracy and performance